 Each of these ads is an awesome example of SaaS product videos that you can use in the first stage of your sales funnel (for more details read this article — How to Create a Successful Video Marketing Sales Funnel).
 Cinematic aesthetics and popular culture references, as well as working with pain points of the target audience, turn these ads into masterpieces.

-To create a company video like this, you need a genius screenwriter and a deep understanding of your target audience, as well as a huge production crew and a brilliant cast.
+In order to create the best SaaS explainer videos, you need a genius screenwriter and a deep understanding of your target audience, as well as a huge production crew and a brilliant cast.
 These visual stories were created over 5 years ago and have survived the product (it is called Adobe Creative Cloud now) they are promoting.
 Isn’t that a sign of a well-done job?

 Who said that innovations in the gas industry can only be described in technical terms?
 This short animation easily explains how the platform for fuel distributors and their customers works.
 It will take you onlya few minutes to learn how to optimize gas transportation to anywhere in the world while keeping your name anonymous.
 The video was created using a 2D technique and is supported by the gentle masculine voiceover.